A topic I often discuss with students is Right-Hand Finger Pressure:

 1)Take a Simple Roll (Forward, Forward Reverse) and try to play them as soft as possible, next gradually increasing the volume until you are playing them as loud as possible.
 Don’t Break a string!
 You should be creating a volume swell from soft to loud.
 This trains your hand/fingers to find a variety of dynamic levels, it is also good for helping your hand to relax while playing.

-2)Take one Roll and try moving the accented note to different notes within the roll.
+2)Take one roll and try moving the accented note to different notes within the roll.
 This will help you develop the ability to emphasize any note within the roll at any time.